Alessia drifted, never quite reaching wakefulness.

 Dionys cursed as he looked at the wound.

-“I have to reopen it in order to drain it properly.”
+“I have to reopen it.”

 ─ ·⋆˚☆˖°· ─